flamedfury/flamedfury.com/src/recordshelf.md

 layout: page.njk
 ---

-music has always been a huge part of my life.
+Music has always been a huge part of my life.

 i'm happy listening to almost anything, my number one absolute joy when it comes to music for as long as i can remember has been rap music. the way they take words, twist them, make them fit a scheme, the complete mastery of language is super awesome to me. second to the words are the beats, from the energetic, to the chilling to the haunting, music that moves me.